Timothy-W/PoEBuildCostEstimator/README.md

 # PoEBuildCostEstimator

-Web application to quickly determine cost of items in a PoB build file.
+Web application to quickly determine in game currency costs of items in a PoB build file.